 More and more people in the UK are looking to borrow money against their pension.
-So, what are the pros and cons of this way of raising cash?
+But, what are the pros and cons of this way of raising cash?

 Local as well as global economic problems are causing people to try to find solutions to their individual and collective financial needs, and people have found that the latent potential within pensions offers one such solution to that ever-growing financial issues.
 A vast array of complex pension structures seem to be springing up everywhere.

 Caution should be exercised and it is important that people are warned of potential hazards and problems they face when considering pension loans.

 It should be remembered by all pension holders what their original intentions were when they began to save for the long term, for retirement.
 Therefore any plans to alter or adjust the longer term benefits of income in retirement should not be taken lightly.
 Appearing to solve a problem today could be leading to disastrous circumstances including an impoverished retirement.